José Antonio Reyes: Atlético Madrid

 Reports surfacing on 29 July 2007 indicated that cross-town rivals Atlético Madrid were on the verge of landing Reyes.
 Later that day, Wenger confirmed that the player's departure was imminent, and that a more specific announcement would be made shortly.
 The following day, he passed his medical and penned a four-year deal reportedly worth €12 million, scoring and assisting once on his debut for a 3–1 defeat of Lazio in the annual Amsterdam Tournament (while at Arsenal, he was named the tournament's MVP in its 2004 edition); his first campaign with the Colchoneros was disastrous, as he was often kept out of the side by Maxi Rodríguez and Simão Sabrosa and failed to score a single goal in 26 league appearances.

-On 7 August 2008, Benfica announced the signing of Reyes on a one-year loan – the Portuguese also bought 25% of his playing rights for a fee of €2.65 million, and ensured a buying option of the remainder 75% for an undisclosed fee.
+On 7 August 2008, Benfica announced the signing of Reyes on a one-year loan, with the Portuguese also buying 25% of his playing rights for a fee of €2.65 million and ensuring a buying option of the remainder 75% for an undisclosed fee.
 His first goal for the Lisbon club was scored against city rivals Sporting CP, on 27 September: after an understanding between Reyes and Pablo Aimar and a pass from the same, he scored in fashion.
 Later in the same week he found the net again, against Napoli, helping to a 2–0 home victory in the first round of the UEFA Cup.